miguelgrinberg/flack/README.md

 ## Running

-The initial version of this project is in a single module called flack.py.
-To run the application just run that module.
+The application uses Flask-Script to simplify common tasks such as starting a development server.
+To run the application run the following command:

-    python flack.py
+    python manage.py runserver

+You can add `--help` to see what other start up options are available.

 ##  Usage